 Victoria ends year in line with market expectations

-The board said it expected to announce the group's preliminary results for the year ended 30 March in July.
+Victoria said it expected to announce its preliminary results for the year ended 1 April in July.

 At 1152 BST, shares in Victoria were up 3.26% at 490.5p.

 Reporting by Josh White for Sharecast.com.